alash3al/sqler/README.md

     // sqler will attempt to send the incoming authorization header
     // to the provided endpoint(s) as `Authorization`,
     // each endpoint MUST return `200 OK` so sqler can continue, other wise,
-    // sqler will break the request and return back the client with the error occured.
+    // sqler will break the request and return back the client with the error occurred.
     // each authorizer has a method and a url.
     // authorizers = ["GET http://web.hook/api/authorize", "GET http://web.hook/api/allowed?roles=admin,root,super_admin"]

     // the validation rules
-    // you can specifiy seprated rules for each request method! rules {
+    // you can specify separated rules for each request method! rules {
         user_name = ["required"]
         user_email =  ["required", "email"]